aremiat/SIA-BOT/README.md

             current_position = "Long"
             print("Achat de Tesla")

-The parameters can be adusjted for your needs.
+The parameters can be adjusted for your needs.

-The Bottom of the code show how to use it with the platform Quanconnect.
+The Bottom of the code shows how to use it with the platform QuantConnect.

-PS : This bot only analyse data from 2012-2017, and is only viable for backtesting.
+PS: This bot only analyses data from 2012-2017, and is only viable for backtesting.